diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 --

-We can also use `map`, which apply a function to all elements of a list.
+We can also use `map`, which applies a function to all elements of an iterable (e.g. list).

 ```python
 percent = 4.5